wesneubeck/AirJeti/README.md

-AirJeti, day = 3, *My 100 day challenge*
+AirJeti, day = 4, *My 100 day challenge*

 *
-It took me this fucking long to create this simple framework for the game.
-No experience at all.
-Good or Bad?
+built the bullet and firing functions working on: enemy/attacker
+	moves down the screen, firing every 5 seconds random position on the screen
+	4 attackers each screen
+		one killed, one appears on the top one reaches y = 0, one appears on the top
 *